Home | Speakers | Agenda | ST Online | Partners |

 Paul Pawa, Group Strategic Development Director, Norse Group

-Jonathan Stephenson, Chief Executive, Brentwood Borough Council & Rochford District Council
+Jonathan Stephenson, Chief Executive, Brentwood Borough Council and Rochford District Council

 Chair: Grace Pollard, Head of Policy and Insights, New Local